PSPDFKit/Xamarin-Android/README.md

 * 32/64-bit ARM (armeabi-v7a with NEON/ arm64-v8a) or 32/64-bit Intel x86 CPU.
 * Projects using PSPDFKit.Android.dll **must** set [Target Framework](https://developer.xamarin.com/guides/android/application_fundamentals/understanding_android_api_levels/#framework) to **API 28 (Android 9.0)**.
 * In your Android Options select `d8` as your `Dex compiler`.
 Otherwise you will get errors about default interface methods not being supported.

-## Support, Issues and License Questions

-PSPDFKit offers support for customers with an active SDK license via https://pspdfkit.com/support/request/

-Are you evaluating our SDK?
-That's great, we're happy to help out!
-To make sure this is fast, please us a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/

 ## Integrating PSPDFKit